The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 Installation

-First install Napari in a virtual environment:
+First, install Napari in a virtual environment:

-mamba create -y -n napari-tmidas -c conda-forge python=3.11 tqdm
+mamba create -y -n napari-tmidas -c conda-forge python=3.11

 mamba activate napari-tmidas